Customer service redesign

 Goal

-Reduce agents’ task-handling time
+Reduce both agents’ task-handling time

 Higher efficiency = Lower customer service costs